7 Ways The Bible Influences You Today

 Answer: Woundology means you use your wounds — you cling to your wounds.
 According to Caroline Myss, “Woundology is a very expensive habit to keep a wound alive.
 The energy comes out of your system, your cell system.”
 According to the Halexandria Foundation, “Woundology is also a form of scapegoatology which means outside events and others are blamed for what a wounded person experiences.”
 We have the power to heal from our wounds; however, to do so, means we must give up ‘being right’ for being happy.

 When you carry your problems with you everywhere you go, you’re practicing the art of woundology.
-For example, gave you ever met someone who’s told you their life story in a matter of minutes?
+For example, have you ever met someone who’s told you their life story in a matter of minutes?
 They were practicing woundology.
 However, the person believes they’re sharing their life’s story.
 They can’t see what they’re truly doing.
 Let’s face it; we’ve all done this at one point or have done this.
 I have and now realize the error of my way.
 Now, wonder I’ve been feeling stuck in a funk for the past year (or more).

 FYI: Some experts believe woundology is a form of addiction.
 Instead of being addicted to drugs and alcohol, gambling, smoking, being right, attention, people pleasing, being a rescuer or victim, food, sex, the internet, movies and television, working out, shopping, relationships, traveling, etc. people are addicted to their pain.